ryan4yin/nix-config/secrets/README.md

 }
 ```

-`nixos-rebuild` will decrypt the secrets using the private keys defined by argument `age.identityPaths`,
+From now on, every time you run `nixos-rebuild switch`, it will decrypt the secrets using the private keys defined by the `age.identityPaths` argument.
-And then symlink the secrets to the path defined by argument `age.secrets.<name>.path`, it defaults to `/etc/secrets`.
+It will then symlink the secrets to the path defined by the `age.secrets.<name>.path` argument, which defaults to `/etc/secrets`.

-NOTE: `age.identityPaths` it defaults to `~/.ssh/id_ed25519` and `~/.ssh/id_rsa`, so you should put your decrypt keys there. if you're deploying to the same machine as you're encrypting from, it should work out of the box.
+NOTE: By default, `age.identityPaths` is set to `~/.ssh/id_ed25519` and `~/.ssh/id_rsa`,
+so make sure to place your decryption keys there.
+If you're deploying to the same machine from which you encrypted the secrets, it should work out of the box.